 I didn't know it was lost or mislaid: Similarly to the case described above, ignorance of the fact that the bag was lost will not be a valid defense.
 Refusal to acknowledge that the property was mislaid when a reasonable person would have known will result in a conviction.

 A conviction for theft of lost or mislaid property could have grave consequences as explained above.
-It is critical that you have an experienced Georgia Theft Attorney to navigate the ins and outs of the laws regarding the theft of lost or mislaid property.
+It is critical that you have an experienced Georgia Theft of Lost or Mislaid Property Attorney to navigate the ins and outs of the laws regarding the theft of lost or mislaid property.
 Your Lawyer will help defend you against the charges and protect your valuable legal and civil rights.
 They will be with you every step of the way and they are dedicated to your case.
 That means they can be reached anytime- days, nights, and weekends.
-Contact our Georgia Attorneys to schedule a consultation.
+Contact a Theft of Lost or Mislaid Property Attorney in Georgia today to schedule a consultation.
 Don't wait to call because a theft of lost or mislaid property conviction will have serious consequences.